jakebrokaw/jakebrokaw.github.io/illustration.md

 ![gus]({{ site.baseurl }}/images/illustration/gus.png){: .illustrations }
 ![gandalf]({{ site.baseurl }}/images/illustration/gandalf.png){: .illustrations }

-Would you like your pet's beautiful face to be up here (and on your wall) next? <a href="mailto:jacobrokaw@gmail.com?subject=Pet Portrait"> Shoot me an email to get started!</a>
+Would you like to add your pet's face here (and on your wall) next? <a href="mailto:jacobrokaw@gmail.com?subject=Pet Portrait"> Shoot me an email to get started!</a>